SagatoSamanta/Online_Resume_Builder/README.md

-# Online_Resume_Builder
+ Online_Resume_Builder
-The website features a minimalistic and soft light design, creating a easy, friendly and inviting user experience.
+A website that features a minimalistic and soft light design, creating an easy, user-friendly professional resumes within minutes.